alexanderkoller/pergamon/src/bibtypst.typ

 /// in a place that is earlier than the refsection in rendering order.
 /// -> none
 #let refsection(
-  /// #unfinished[A function that generates the citation string for a given reference.
+  /// A function that generates the citation string for a list of references.
-  /// The function receives a #link(<sec:reference>)[reference dictionary] as its
+  /// The function receives an array of _citation specifications_ as its first
-  /// first argument and a `form` string as its second argument.
+  /// argument and a `form` string as its second argument.
 It returns
   /// the content that is displayed in place of a @cite call.
   ///
+  /// A citation specification is an array `(lbl, reference)`, where `lbl`
+  /// is a citation label and `reference` is a reference dictionary.
+  /// The citation formatter is expected to use the information in the reference
+  /// dictionary to generate the citation and then embed it in a #link("https://typst.app/docs/reference/model/link/")[link]
+  /// to the given label (which is anchored by the reference in the bibliography).
+  /// This might look like this:
+  /// ```
+  /// #link(label(lbl), format(reference))
+  /// ```
+  ///
   /// The function you pass here will typically be defined in a #bibtypst citation style, to be
   /// compatible with the `format-reference` function that is passed to
   /// @print-bibliography.
-Note that `format-citation` can return any content
-  /// it wants, but it does not need to generate a hyperlink to the bibliography;
-  /// the citation string is automatically wrapped in a `link` by #bibtypst.
   ///
   /// You can pass `none` in this argument to indicate that you want to use the
   /// same citation formatter as in the previous `refsection`.
 If you pass `none`
   /// to the first refsection in the document, #bibtypst will use the dummy
-  /// citation formatter `(reference, form) => [CITATION]`.]
+  /// citation formatter `(references, form) => [CITATION]`.

-  /// -> function | none
+  /// -> function | auto
-  format-citation: none,
+  format-citation: auto,

   /// A unique identifier for this refsection.
 Each refsection needs its own unique
   /// id, which distinguishes it from all the other refsections.
 You can either specify